 Ongoing Research:

-1) Gravitional microlensing and the quest for Dark matter in the Universe
++ Gravitational microlensing and the quest for Dark matter in the Universe

-Dark matter is the building block of the universe, without it life would not have been possible because the structure formation in the universe requires dark matter.
+Dark matter is the building block of the universe; without it, life would not have been possible because the structure formation in the universe requires dark matter.
 Dark matter provides the gravitational potential and keeps the ordinary matter from rushing apart due to dark energy.
-Note that the dark energy and dark matter are completely different beasts i.e. they are not the same.
-Dark energy is responsible for the accelerated expansion of the universe, in some sense it behaves like a negative pressure.
-Now the question is, how come the dark matter keeps the ordinary matter together against dark energy, the answer as you might have guessed is gravity.
+Note that the dark energy and dark matter are completely different beasts, i.e., they are not the same.
+Dark energy is responsible for the accelerated expansion of the universe; in some sense, it behaves like a negative pressure.
+Now the question is, how come the dark matter keeps the ordinary matter together against dark energy?
+The answer, as you might have guessed, is gravity.

-Some direct detection searches assume that there has to be some interaction of dark matter with standard model particles however the interaction cross section has to be small.
+Some direct detection searches assume that there has to be some interaction of dark matter with standard model particles; however, the interaction cross section has to be small.

-What do we know and what we don't (known, unknowns and known unknowns)
+What do we know and what we don't (known, unknowns, and known unknowns)

 This research